Learn my foolproof method for making simple, high rise biscuits with just 3 ingredients. Warm, fluffy, and perfect for any meal!

 If you make your flour ahead, be sure to whisk it again before using to make sure everything’s evenly distributed.

-- To freeze biscuit mix: After you’ve cut the butter into your flour you can load it into a storage container, or zip lock baggie, and keep it in the fridge for up to a week.
+- FREEZE THE BISCUIT MIX: After you’ve cut the butter into your flour you can load it into a storage container, or zip lock baggie, and keep it in the fridge for up to a week.
 When you’re craving biscuits, whip it out, add buttermilk, cut, and bake.

-- To freeze unbaked, cut biscuits: Put the unbaked biscuits on a lined baking sheet and pop in the freezer until the biscuits are frozen solid.
+- FREEZE UNBAKED BISCUITS: Put the unbaked biscuits on a lined baking sheet and pop in the freezer until the biscuits are frozen solid.
 Then transfer to a freezer storage container or zip lock freezer bag and keep for up to 3 months.
 Cook them without thawing, they will take a little longer and you might need to lower your oven temperature to 425F.

 3 Ingredient Biscuits